About Sclerotherapy-

-Sclerotherapy is an in-office treatment used to eliminate superficial telangiectasia's (spider veins) in the legs.
+Sclerotherapy is an in-office treatment used to eliminate superficial telangiectasias (spider veins) in the legs.
 Spider veins are enlarged blood vessels that appear red or blue.
-These small dilated vessels may be short, unconnected lines, or they may be connected in a matted "sunburst" pattern.
-They may also look like a spider web or a tree with branches.
+These small dilated vessels may manifest as short, unconnected lines, or they may be connected in a matted 'sunburst' pattern.
+They may also resemble a spider web or a tree with branches.

 How Sclerotherapy Works